MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/budget-line-match-priority.md

 > [!NOTE]
 > msydn_unitschedule with the display name Unit Group, is a match priority which cannot be updated or deleted.
 This match priority ensures that the unit match and conversion happens in a right way.

 ## How does budget match priority work?

 Time entry, expense entry, or material use is submitted against a project for approval.
-After it's approved, it's considered an approved actual that's used in project cost & sales budgeting calculations.
+After it's approved, it's considered an approved actual that's used in project cost and sales budgeting calculations.

 Actuals have dimensions that define an actual.
 Here are some examples: